 Almost all VPN providers will happily supply instructions and the configuration files needed for setting up their service using generic ‘stock’ OpenVPN clients, but many of them also provide their own custom clients.

-Usually, these are just wrappers over the stock open source OpenVPN code.
-Although some base their clients on the also-open source SoftEther code).
+Usually, these are just wrappers over the stock open source OpenVPN code, although some base their clients on SoftEther code, which is similarly open source.

 In addition to being easy to set up, as the necessary config files are already in the client.
 Many providers also add extra features, most (but not all) of which are very useful.
 The four most valuable features found in custom VPN clients are.